Changing Build Status Manually

-Change the last successful build anchor when using Build failure conditions, i.e. if your last build failed because of an incorrect value of a metric, and this new value is valid, you may mark this build with a successful anchor.
+Change the last successful build anchor when using build failure conditions.
+If your last build failed because of an incorrect value of a metric and this new value is valid, you may mark this build with a successful anchor.

-Allow using an incorrectly failed build with good artifacts in the Artifact Dependencies.
+Allow using an incorrectly failed build with good artifacts in Artifact Dependencies.

-For a running Personal Build, you can mark the current failures as non-relevant to allow pre-tested commit to pass (if the user has permission to do this).
+For a running personal build, you can mark the current failures as non-relevant to allow the pretested commit to pass (if the user has permission to do this).

-The "Mark as successful" action is not available for Build State.
+The "Mark as successful" action is not available for builds that failed to start.